populationgenomics/talos/README.md

 ### **2. Download Annotation Resources**

 Talos requires several large external resources (e.g. reference genome, gnomAD, AlphaMissense, Phenotype data).
 These are expected in a `large_files` directory.
-See [large_files/README.md](large_files/README.md) for detail on where to obtain them.
+See [large_files/README.md](large_files/README.md) for detail on where to obtain them, and a script which will handle the initial download of all required resources.

 ### **3. Run Annotation Workflow**